My therapeutic approach is grounded in supporting people to better understand themselves and their relationships with others.

-By exploring a range of art materials in a dedicated safe and confidential space, you will have the opportunity to work on personal and relational challenges or barriers, and deeply-held matters which arise through the process of Art Psychotherapy.
-This can be an informative, affirming and rewarding experience.
+In Art Psychotherapy, people have the opportunity to work on personal and relational challenges or barriers, including deeply-held matters that may arise through having the space, time, tools, and materials to share how they see and feel in the world.
+This can be an informative, enriching, and rewarding experience.

-Your life stories are unique to you and so you will bring your individual experiences to Art Psychotherapy.
-Although not exhaustive, it might be helpful to know that I have experience working in the following areas:
+Everyone’s life stories are unique to them and so people bring their individual experiences into Art Psychotherapy.
+However, it might be helpful to know that I have worked with people who face challenges around:

 • Depression